Community Resource Centre

 Proudly Funded By

-Although Christmas is in the name, families in need can tap into funds raised throughout the year.
+Although Christmas is in the name, individuals and families in need can tap into funds raised throughout the year.

 Each year, the CRC partners with our local food banks, the Chestermere Regional Food Bank and South East Rocky View Food Bank, to ensure individuals and families are able to celebrate the holidays with dignity.
 We work with additional dedicated groups to fill these hampers with items like gifts for children, family memberships to the library, quilts handcrafted by local residents, and etc. Each participant in the program receives a gift card from Christmas with Dignity that can be used towards purchasing a gift, groceries, fuel, and etc. (as determined by the Christmas with Dignity Advisory Committee).